-The largest source of NO_x emissions is national navigation, followed by agriculture/forestry, fisheries and industry.
-For CO_2 , particulates (all size fractions) and BC the largest emission sources are agriculture/forestry, industry and national navigation, in this consecutive order.
-For NMVOC and CO most of the emissions come from gasoline fuelled working machinery in the commercial/institutional, agriculture/forestry and residential sectors.
+The largest source of $NO_x$ emissions is national navigation, followed by Fisheries and Agriculture/Forestry.
+For $CO_2$ , the largest emission sources are Agriculture/Forestry, Industry and National navigation, in this consecutive order.

+For particulates (all size fractions) and BC, the largest emission sources are Agriculture/Forestry, followed by national Navigation and Industry.
+For NMVOC and CO most of the emissions come from gasoline fuelled working machinery in the Commercial/Institutional, Agriculture/Forestry and Residential sectors.